Government Contracting Certification: How to Qualify for Federal and Defense Contracts

 • Enhanced risk management

-Defense primes frequently require AS9100 certification before awarding production contracts.
+Defense primes routinely require AS9100 certification for manufacturing suppliers.

 ISO 27001 – Information Security

-For contractors handling sensitive data, ISO 27001 provides an internationally recognized Information Security Management System.
+For contractors handling sensitive or regulated data, ISO 27001 Certification Consulting provides an internationally recognized Information Security Management System (ISMS).

 It demonstrates: